AdobeDocs/experience-manager-65.it-IT/help/assets/private-folder.md

    ![Selezionate la casella di controllo Privato per rendere privata la cartella](assets/private-folder.png)

-1. Tocca o fai clic su **[!UICONTROL Crea]**.
+1. Fai clic su **[!UICONTROL Crea]**.
 Nell’interfaccia utente viene creata una cartella privata.

    ![chlimage_1-413](assets/chlimage_1-413.png)

-1. Per condividere la cartella con altri utenti e assegnare loro i privilegi, seleziona la cartella e tocca o fai clic sull’icona **[!UICONTROL Proprietà]** nella barra degli strumenti.
+1. To share the folder with other users and the assign privileges to them, select the folder, and click the **[!UICONTROL Properties]** icon from the toolbar.

    ![chlimage_1-414](assets/chlimage_1-414.png)